kyletolle/everything-analysis/README.md

 Follow steps at
 https://github.com/louismullie/stanford-core-nlp#using-the-latest-version-of-the-stanford-corenlp
 to install the additional Stanford Core NLP files into the stanford-core-nlp gem's folder.
+The answer at https://stackoverflow.com/a/41338411/249218 is also a good introduction to using them gem!

 ## Usage